Free energy and metastable states in the square-lattice $J_1$-$J_2$ Ising model: Landau free energy in the random local field approximation

+where the product is taken over all spins $s_j$ coupled to $s_i$, and $m_j = \langle s_j \rangle = m e^{i {\bf q} {\bf r}_j}$ is the thermally averaged polarization at position ${\bf r}_j$, the variation of which in space is determined by the propagation vector~${\bf q}$.
+The model applies to both ferromagnetic and ferroelectric materials, so we call $m$ polarization, which can be magnetic (magnetization) or electric.
+Here we consider only homogeneous polarization $m$ and external field $h$, which corresponds to ${\bf q} = (0, 0)$.
+Note that Eq.~(\ref{probabilityM}) implies that, within RLFA, the fluctuations of each spin are considered independent.

-Eq.~(\ref{average-spin}) follows from equating to zero the derivative of the restricted free energy $F(m)$~\cite{lee1995}, which corresponds to thermodynamic equilibrium at a fixed value of polarization $m$~\cite{abalmassov2012b}.
-To obtain the correct dependence of $F(m)$ on the external field $h$, we rewrite Eq.~(\ref{average-spin}) in the form $\partial F / \partial m = f(m) - h$, integration of which yields $F(m) - F(0) = \int_0^m f(m) dm - h m$.
-Although $F(0)$ depends on temperature, this is of little interest to us and for convenience we choose $F(0) = 0$ at each temperature and define $F_0(m) = \int_0^m f(m) dm - h m$.
+Eq.~(\ref{average-spin}) follows from equating to zero the derivative of the Landau free energy $F(m)$~\cite{lee1995}, which corresponds to thermodynamic equilibrium at a fixed value of polarization $m$~\cite{abalmassov2012b}.
+In order to reconstruct $F(m)$ and obtain its correct dependence on the external field $h$, we rewrite Eq.~(\ref{average-spin}) in the form $\partial \!F \!/\! \partial \!m \!=\! f(m) - h$, integration of which over $m$ yields $F(m) - F(0) \!=\!
+F_0(m)$, where $F_0(m) = \int_0^m \!f(m) dm - h m$ is the Landau free energy minus the integration constant, which depends only on temperature.